“For many are called, but few are chosen.”

 As a Roman Catholic Christian, I was raised to openly praise God (Romans 10:10) and to love the Lord with all my heart, soul, strength and mind.
 (Matthew 10:27) In order to this, I was taught that my body is the temple of the Holy Spirit, and that I should honor God with my body, (1 Corinthian 6: 19-21) which includes eating healthy.

-I’ve always been involved in my church, St Aloysius RC Church in New Canaan, CT.
+I have always been involved in my church, St Aloysius RC Church in New Canaan, CT.
 There, I sing in the choir, as well as serve as a lector and Eucharistic Minister.
-To this day, my sister Claire and I still cantor at mass.
+I am now the Youth Music Minister.

-We were taught at an early age to love Jesus above everything else.
-While it’s easy to take things for granted, my parents raised us to give thanks for everything we have, because we know that it all comes from God.
-We were also taught that most people in the world are not as fortunate, and therefore we must always help our brothers and sisters whenever possible.
-I have loved every second of creating Save God’s Kids because I know I’m serving God and others, while learning how to eat better myself.
+Next to my Lord and Savior Jesus Christ, I love kids more than anything, and I have always known that I would someday care for God’s kids.
+While it’s easy in our privileged world to take things for granted, my parents raised us to give thanks for everything we have, because it all comes from God.
+We were also taught that most people in the world are not as fortunate as we are, and therefore we must always help our brothers and sisters whenever possible.
+Save God’s Kids is my part.

 The Harvey School 2018